 After reading this book, you’ll intrinsically understand that how one thinks is a huge part of how one performs.

-If you’re looking to dramatically improve the quality of your life, then dive head first into these personal development books.
+If you’re looking to dramatically improve the quality of your life, then dive head first into the best personal development books of all-time.
 After all, they’re all best-sellers and few of them have even created a cult-like following.

 Some of the above books offer laughs, while others are educational or offer a dose of reality.
 No matter your style, you’ll find something for you.
 Most importantly, I hope you find them as transformative as I have.